All Faculty Associates of the Weatherhead Center may apply for semester-leave grants.

 Leave times must comply with the scheduling requirements of the applicant’s school or faculty.

 How to Apply

 Any Faculty Associate interested in applying for a research semester leave should submit a brief but detailed narrative (six to seven pages, double-spaced) describing the research topic and its significance, the purpose and goals of that research, a brief description of the proposed methodology, references to relevant literature, the proposed results (article, book, seminar, etc.), and how the research will be shared with the Weatherhead Center community.

 Applicants for synergy grants must also provide a one-paragraph course proposal and a letter of support from their department chair indicating that the applicant may take a semester's leave and will be allowed to teach the proposed course at least twice.

 All applicants must also submit a two-page curriculum vitae that includes significant publications.

-Faculty may apply either for the forthcoming academic year or for the academic year following that one.
+Faculty may apply either for the forthcoming or following academic year.

 Research-semester leave proposals may be evaluated by a review committee of scholars from outside Harvard that is asked to look for ground-breaking research projects.

-The deadline for proposals for faculty research semester leaves is February 1, 2017.
+The deadline every year for proposals for faculty research semester leaves is February 1.

 Funding is available for one-semester leaves and corresponds to the individual faculty member’s current salary and benefits, up to $120,000 for the semester.
 Employment benefits are covered and continue without interruption during the time of leave.